PsychoDuckTech/PsychOS/README.md

 This code is covered by the [LGPL-2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) license **unless noted elsewhere**.
 Other components such as _FreeRTOS_ have their own licenses.

 ## Commercial Use

-This software is provided "AS IS", so I cannot provide any commercial support for the firmware.
+This software is provided "AS IS", so we cannot provide any commercial support for the firmware.
 However, you are more than welcome to distribute links to the firmware or provide hardware with this firmware.
 **Please do not re-host the files, but rather link to this page, so that there are no old versions of the firmware scattered around**.